tsamartino/OpenCannabis/3/README.md

 ## Vision and Principles

-The OpenCannabis Data Specification's mission statement is to **facilitate the implementation, and agreement upon, an open information structure for legal cannabis operations**.
+The OpenCannabis Data Specification's mission statement is to **facilitate the design and implementation of an open information structure for legal cannabis operations**, built around industry consensus.
 The hope is that a point of agreement such as this one amongst industry practitioners and stakeholders can bring about easier development of integrations between major systems.

 From [2/COSS](../2/README.md):
 *A "technical specification" defines a protocol, a process, an API, a use of language, a methodology, or any other